StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Tagged version 4.2.0 is the last more or less complete set of scripts covering chapters 1 to 11.

+Only converted/updated notebooks are in the `notebooks` directory.

 While working on v5, older notebooks will remain available in `notebooks_old` and `notebooks_very_old`.

 ## Installation